islommuhammad/byte-of-python/README.md

 ## Piton 3 talqini uchun

-This book will teach you to use Python version 3.
+BU kitob sizni Pitonning 3 talqinidan foydalanishni o'rgatadi.
 There will also be guidance for you to adapt to the older and more common Python version 2 in the book.

 ## Who reads A Byte of Python? {#who-reads-bop}